jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 :::{admonition} Task
 :class: tip

-Add the following function definition to the vector class.
+Add the following method definition to the vector class.

 ```javascript
 // Length and normalization